wilfer9008/Annotation_Tool_LARa/From_Human_Pose_to_On_Body_Devices_for_Human_Activity_Recognition/Testing_datasets/README.md

 The work on this publication was supported by Deutsche Forschungsgemeinschaft (DFG) in the context of the project Fi799/10-2, HO2403/14-2 ''Transfer Learning for Human Activity Recognition in Logistics''.

+[1] A. Reiss and D. Stricker.
+Introducing a New Benchmarked Dataset for Activity Monitoring.
+The 16th IEEE International Symposium on Wearable Computers (ISWC), 2012.
+[2] A. Reiss and D. Stricker.
+Creating and Benchmarking a New Dataset for Physical Activity Monitoring.
+The 5th Workshop on Affect and Behaviour Related Assistance (ABRA), 2012.